Three injured in clash between police and protesters over planned Quran burnings

 He added: “If I was seriously injured or killed due to the inadequacy of the police authority, then it would be very sad for Swedes, Danes and other northerners.”

-“We have seen violent riots before.
-But this is something else,” Anders Thornberg, Sweden’s national police chief, told BBC News.
+Anders Thornberg, Sweden’s national police chief, told BBC News: “We have seen violent riots before.
+But this is something else.”

 Register for free to continue reading